Relating graph auto-encoders to linear models: Relu encoders have at most the representational power of linear encoders

 \section{Relu encoders have at most the representational power of linear encoders}

 Graph auto-encoders are widely used for representation learning of graphs.
 However, it has also been observed that linear models outperform them on several tasks.
-In this section, we investigate this empirical observation from a theoretical point of view: We define a graph auto-encoder that uses a simple linear map as the encoder and prove that the derived model has larger representational power than a relu encoder.
+In this section, we investigate this empirical observation from a theoretical point of view.
+We define a graph auto-encoder that uses a simple linear map as the encoder and prove that the derived model has larger representational power than a relu encoder.
 To this end, we introduce a linear encoder based on a linear map of the diffusion matrix $Z_{\lin} = \tilde{A} W$, where $Z_{\lin}$ is the latent space representation.
 The loss function and the decoder remain as in the relu model.
-For a relu encoder, the dimension $h$ of the hidden layer then satisfies $g>h>d$ (for the linear encoder, the parameter $h$ does not exist).
-We now define the solution spaces that will help us describe the respective models' behavior.
-They describe the embeddings that can be learned by relu and linear encoders, both with and without node features:
+For a relu encoder, the dimension $h$ of the hidden layer satisfies $g>h>d$ (for the linear encoder, the parameter $h$ does not exist).
+We now define the solution spaces to help us describe the respective models' behavior.
+They will represent the embeddings that can be learned by relu and linear encoders, both with and without node features and more general functions on graphs: